google-research/weatherbenchX/weatherbenchX/statistical_inference/README.md

 ## Methods implemented

-* The standard t-test.
+* The standard IID t-test.
 * The t-test with AR(2) autocorrelation correction from [^1]
+* A version of the t-test based on a HAC (Heteroskedasticity and Autocorrelation Consistent) estimator with default settings following the recommendations of Lazarus et al [^2].
+Their recommendation is to use an EWC estimator, with a specific carefully-optimized scaling rule and constant factor for the spectral cut-off used by this estimator.
+The method is related to the Diebold-Mariano test [^8] when used to compare forecast skill of two models.
-* Both the above with delta-method confidence intervals for metrics which are nonlinear functions of the mean statistics.
+* All the above with delta-method confidence intervals for metrics which are nonlinear functions of the mean statistics.
 * The IID bootstrap.
 * A cluster bootstrap [^3] [^4] which assumes independence only between